achinn/achinn/README.md

 ### Transparency

 I like to get things out into the open.
 I believe people work at their best when they have full knowledge of what's going on around them.
+I'll make an effort to let you know through any of the [endpoints](#public-endpoints).

 I'm open to any questions that you may have and will answer to the best of my abilities.
 I won't intentionally keep information from you.